23 Most Nasty, Disgusting Foods in the World

 This is a decomposed shark carcass that tastes like strong cheese and smells like urine.

-It was invented by the Vikings in a time they had to conserve as much food as possible.
-They developed a preservation technique that is still used today.
+It was invented by the Vikings at a time when they had to conserve as much food as possible.
+The preservation technique they developed is still used today.

-Greenland shark is very toxic to humans so they have to bury it underneath the rocks and sand which presses away the poisonous fluids (the uric acid and the trimethylamine oxide that is).
-The flesh is left to ferment from 6 to 12 weeks and then is dig up and hang to dry for several months.
+Untreated Greenland shark is very toxic to humans.
+So the locals bury it underneath rocks and sand which press away the poisonous fluids ( uric acid and the trimethylamine oxide).
+The flesh is left to ferment from 6 to 12 weeks and then is dug up and hung to dry for several months.

-The first encounter with hákarl is a full-on assault to the nostrils from a putrid smell so the bold tourists that dare to sample it are advised to hold their breath and try not to gag at the taste of one of the most rancid things on planet earth.
+The first encounter with hákarl is a full-on assault to the nostrils from a putrid smell.
+Bold tourists that dare to sample it are advised to hold their breath and try not to gag at the taste of one of the most rancid things on planet earth.

 4. Jibachi Senbei (Wasp Rice Snack) – Japan

 Fancy a snack?
-This new rice cracker is said to create a buzz on Japan streets.
+This new rice cracker is creating a buzz on Japan’s streets.

-The finished cookie ought to have a mild sweet savory flavor, while the wasps themselves could be confused with burnt raisins but with a bitter, acidic note.
+The finished cookie typically has a mild sweet-savory flavor,and the wasps themselves can be confused with burnt raisins – but with a bitter, acidic note.
 And wings.
 And legs.

-Whenever in need for protein boost this cracker has you covered because it contains 81% protein comparative to a 20% average stake containing.
-While heading to the gym consider taking a bag of wasp cookies for energy.
+If you’re in need of a protein boost this cracker has you covered because it contains 81% protein compared to 20% in an average cookie So, if you’re heading to the gym consider taking a bag of wasp cookies and stick to your keto lifestyle

 5. Virgin Boy Eggs – China

-Don’t be alarmed, it’s not literally cooked as the title implies.
+Don’t be alarmed, they’re not literally cooked children, as the name implies.

-This highly anticipated Chinese spring delicacy, favored by locals, combines eggs with one key ingredient: boy’s urine preferably aged 10 or younger.
+This wildly popular Chinese spring delicacy, especially favored by locals in Dongyang, combines eggs with one key ingredient: the urine of boy preferably aged 10 or younger.

 Buckets of boys’ urine are collected from primary school toilets in the area and the whole process of cooking takes an entire day.

-First, raw eggs are soaked and boiled in the golden ingredient before the shells are cracked and left to shimmer for a few more hours.
+First, raw eggs are soaked and boiled in the golden liquor before the shells are cracked and left to shimmer for a few more hours.

-You can buy them from the street vendors but locals make them on their home too.
-According to the tradition this unusual method of cooking the eggs has some health benefits like: promoting better blood circulation, preventing heat stroke and reinvigorate one’s body.
+You can buy them from the street vendors but locals make them at home, too.
+According to tradition this unusual method of cooking the eggs offers health benefits such as improved blood circulation, reducing the risk of heat stroke and reinvigorating one’s body.

 Anybody feeling down?